Hultan/chessImager/readme.md

 And for fun, lets change the render order too...

+Read more about renderers and their order in the [render order](#render-order) section.

 ```go
    // Create a new imager using embedded default.json settings
    imager := chessImager.NewImager()